SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 ![AICORE Destination in SAP BTP Cockpit](https://user-images.githubusercontent.com/8436161/169439295-025eef7d-79d8-4c6b-9cae-aaec105ad569.png)

 ## Download and Installation
-> Make sure you have completed the [Mandatory Setup Steps](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/tree/main/src/sustainable-smart-factory-app#requirements-mandatory-setup-steps) before proceeding.
+> Make sure you have completed **ALL** of the [Mandatory Setup Steps](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/tree/main/src/sustainable-smart-factory-app#requirements-mandatory-setup-steps) before proceeding.

 Please kindly note that the **following instructions below is strictly for the deployment model of a hybrid approach (local app, cloud services)**.
 Thus, the app will only work locally while consuming SAP BTP services (hana, destination, xsuaa, ai-core) through a defined default-env.json file.